 Bard has already settled 500 cases but the vaginal mesh maker has also been willing to roll the dice at trial.
 In 2012, a jury awarded $5.5 million in a pelvic mesh case against Bard.
 The California Court of Appeals upheld that verdict in 2014.
 In 2013, another jury awarded $2 million in a vaginal mesh lawsuit against Bard.

-Waters Kraus & Paul: Learn More About Filing a Transvaginal Mesh Lawsuit
+Waters Kraus Paul & Siegel: Learn More About Filing a Transvaginal Mesh Lawsuit

-Based in Dallas, Texas, with offices in California and Maryland, Waters Kraus & Paul has participated in the representation of families from all fifty states and many foreign countries, as well as foreign governments.
+Based in Dallas, Texas, with offices in California and Maryland, Waters Kraus Paul & Siegel has participated in the representation of families from all fifty states and many foreign countries, as well as foreign governments.

-To learn more about Waters Kraus & Paul, or to have one of our attorneys review your potential case, contact us by email or call our transvaginal mesh lawyers, likeKyla Cole in our Texas office, at 800.226.9880.
+To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential case, contact us by email or call our transvaginal mesh lawyers, likeKyla Cole in our Texas office, at 800.226.9880.